test-editor/test-editor.github.io/_posts/2018-11-13-new-test-editor-web-version.markdown

 <img src="/images/logo.svg?sanitize=true"> The new Test-Editor-Web V. 1.1.6 is available now.

-Check out the [Test-Editor-Web docs][te-docs] for more info on how to install and get the most out of Test-Editor-Web.
-File all bugs/feature requests at [Test-Editor-Web’s GitHub repo][te-gh].
+Check out the [Test-Editor docs][te-docs] for more info on how to install and get the most out of Test-Editor.
+File all bugs/feature requests at [Test-Editor’s GitHub repo][te-gh].

 [te-docs]: /te_markdown/documentation/
 [te-gh]:   https://github.com/orgs/test-editor/projects/1